Ramsaheb/LLM-From-Scratch/README.md

-📓 Project Notebook
+# 📓 Project Notebook

-📖 Overview
+## 📖 Overview
-This repository currently contains one main Jupyter Notebook with the complete source code.
+This repository contains *one main Jupyter Notebook* with the complete source code.
-I’ve completed 21 out of 43 tutorial videos so far, and I’ll continue updating this as I progress.
+So far, I’ve completed *21 out of 43* tutorial videos, and this notebook will be *updated regularly* as I progress.

-📚 Source Code
+## 📚 Source Code
-The notebook includes source code adapted from the professor’s original materials.
+The notebook’s code is based on the professor’s original materials because:
-I’ve chosen this approach because:

-It’s clear and easy to understand

-It’s well-organized for learning

-It’s great for anyone following along with the course
+* Easy to understand for anyone following along
+* Well-structured and beginner-friendly
+* Ideal for learning step-by-step

-🚀 Progress
+## 🚀 Progress
-✅ Videos completed: 21 / 43
+* **Videos Completed:** 21 / 43 ✅

-⏳ Ongoing updates as new videos are covered
+* **Status:** In progress — updates will be added here as more videos are covered

-📝 Notes
+## 📝 Notes
+* This is the *only notebook* in the repository with complete source code.
-The code will be updated in this same notebook, so you’ll always find the latest version here.
+* Updates are made in place, so you’ll always have the latest version here.

-If you’re following the course, this should be an easy reference.